syncfusion-content/uwp-docs/uwp/Scheduler/user-interactions.md

 ---
 layout: post
-title: User Interactions
+title: User Interactions in Syncfusion SfSchedule control for UWP
-description: How to drag and drop and resize appointments in Schedule control.
+description: How to perform the drag and drop operations, resize the appointments and Dispose the resources in Schedule control.
 platform: uwp
 control: SfSchedule
 documentation: ug
 ---

-# User Interactions
+# User Interactions in UWP Scheduler (SfSchedule)

 ## Change the default context menu
 When tapping on the schedule or appointment, our built-in context menu will be opened and triggering [ContextMenuOpening](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.ContextMenuOpeningEventArgs.html) event.
 You can create your own context menu by setting `e.Cancel` to true in the `ContextMenuOpening` event.
 It will avoid to open the default context menu.